 The cloud is simply a network of physical and virtual servers running together to form a hosting environment.
-Such a system of servers are distributed around the globe.
+Such a system of servers is distributed around the globe.
 Because of its extent, hosting a website or an application on the cloud ensures performance, scalability and flexibility.
 The interconnected (virtual) servers have backup of the cloud applications or websites.
 That means that if one virtual server malfunctions (or is down), the other servers of the cloud will respond and quickly take the place of the down server.
-Thus, the website users' accessibility to online resources is almost guaranteed, too.
+Thus, the website users' accessibility to online resources is almost guaranteed too.

 Cloud hosting is especially suited to host websites with a very large number of visitors, as multiple, distributed servers can operate to address the sites' high traffic demand.

 You can use our Web Hosting Checker with Whois to find out if a site employs cloud hosting.
 Popular choices of cloud providers include Google Cloud, Amazon Web Services and Alibaba Cloud.
 If you are interested in utilizing the cloud technology for your sites or applications, you can just check on their websites for details and then decide on a cloud provider / hosting plan that best fits your requirements and budgets.

 Application hosting is a type of software as a service (SaaS) that allows applications (e.g., mobile app files or databases) to be stored and executed in the cloud, and to be accessed by Internet users.
 In SaaS, the operating system and other necessary software are installed and maintained by the hosting provider, so the customers can solely concentrate on developing their apps.
 That is a strong point of SaaS.
 Examples of SaaS companies are Google, Zoho, and Oracle.